ndom91/checkly-vscode/README.md

 # 🦝 Checkly VS Code Extension

-Run your local Playwright/Puppeteer E2E tests through your Checkly Account directly from VSCode!
+Run your local Playwright/Puppeteer E2E tests through your Checkly Account directly from VS Code!

 ## 🏗️ Usage

+1. You must have a valid Checkly check open in VS Code, with a filename like `*.check.js`
+2. There are two ways to initiate a check run:
-You must have a valid Checkly check open in VS Code, with a filename like `*.check.js`.
-Then you can use either the "Run Current File" button in the bottom status bar in VS Code or the command palette command of the same name.
+   a.
+You can use the "[🦝] Run Current File" button in the bottom status bar in VS Code
+   b.
+The command palette command "[🦝] Run Current File"

 ## 📱 Features

-- Adds a "🦝 Run in Checkly" button and command to VSCode
+- Adds a "🦝 Run in Checkly" button and command to VS Code
-- Will report the adhoc test result directly via a VSCode notification
+- Will report the adhoc test result directly via a VS Code notification

 ## 📌 Installation